arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 ![highly sensitive person trait traits of highly sensitive person](/uploads/eleven-traits-highly-sensitive-person.png "Eleven traits that show up when you ignore your needs as a highly sensitive person"){: .mx-auto.d-block :}

 **(If you like this post, you may also like my latest book: [Love Your Sensitivity:7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person](https://payhip.com/b/KI5eW).
-You can find it now at your favorite ebook retailer!)**
+You can find it at your favorite ebook retailer or library.)**

 ## Know the Signs